 Depending on the skills of the people working or volunteering for the organization, it might be necessary to hire outside help from accountants or other professionals to meet some of these obligations.
 It is therefore important to consider whether your organization has the resources to operate as a registered charity.

-Sources of Funding and Tax Receipts
+Tax Receipts and Sources of Funding

-One of the main benefits of being a registered charity is being able to issue official tax receipts for donations.
-These receipts can reduce income tax owed by people and businesses that donate.
+Tax receipts can reduce income tax owed by people and businesses that donate.
 It is therefore important to consider whether your potential donors might want to get a tax receipt.

 Business sometimes prefer to do sponsorships rather than making donations.
 A “sponsorship” means giving money in return for the chance to advertise or promote a product or service.
 Since sponsorships can often be used as a deduction for tax purposes, getting a tax receipt will not be an advantage for businesses that want to sponsor instead of donating.